Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature

-In the process of proof of Theorem 1.1 we prove a slightly more general theorem.
+In the process of proof of Theorem 1.1 we get a slightly more general theorem.

 \begin{thm} \ \ Let $(\mathcal{O},g_0)$ be a compact orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
-Then $\mathcal{O}$ is diffeomorphic to a spherical orbifold with at most isolated singularities or a weak connected sum of a finite number of spherical orbifolds with at most isolated singularities. \end{thm}
+Then $\mathcal{O}$ is diffeomorphic to a spherical orbifold with at most isolated singularities, or a weak connected sum of at most two spherical orbifolds with at most isolated singularities which admits a metric with positive isotropic curvature, or a connected sum of a finite number of such orbifolds. \end{thm}